 In contrast, a RAT can only detect the viral proteins present in the sample.
 So it’s less sensitive and requires more virus, which is likely to accumulate later in the disease process, before it provides a positive result.

 RATs accurately detected around 81% of positive cases in earlier variants such as Delta.
-However estimates for Omicron are lower and aren’t consistent between studies, varying from around 55% (without symptoms) to 73% (with symptoms) on average.
+However estimates for Omicron are lower and aren’t consistent between studies.
 Results vary depending on the stage of infection, degree of symptoms, and the individual kit used, among other things.

 We are still awaiting the Therapeutic Goods Administration’s independent review of RAT kits for the new Omicron sub-variants, however, the limited evidence suggests RATs may be less effective against these new variants.